 Action # Title Description Total Funds Contributing 1.20 Base Staffing 1.20 Classified and certificated staff in TRUSD all work together to provide a quality educational environment for all students including English Learners, Foster Youth, and other students.
 Hire/maintain base staffing according to staffing ratios.
-In addition to regular employee salaries and benefits, the following are additional staffing costs: • Stipends: \$2,764,768 • 6th Periods: \$595,000 • Substitutes: \$2,752,750 All LCFF Base \$126,458,541.00 No 1.21 Special Education Program 1.21 (Moved to 6.2 starting in 2022-23) 1.22 Intensive Intervention Behavior Support Team 1.22 The Intensive Intervention Behavior Support Team supports Tier 3 social emotional students including Special Education students, with an emphasis on unduplicated students.
+In addition to regular employee salaries and benefits, the following are additional staffing costs: • Stipends and 6th Periods: \$3,233,305 • Substitutes: \$4,744,986 All LCFF Base \$140,641,766.00 No 1.21 Moved to 6.2 starting in 22-23 1.21 (Moved to 6.2 starting in 2022-23) 1.22 Intensive Intervention Behavior Support Team 1.22 The Intensive Intervention Behavior Support Team supports Tier 3 social emotional students including Special Education students, with an emphasis on unduplicated students.
 In addition to providing direct services to students, the team provides consultation to staff and parents, develops, implements and monitors individualized behavior plans, and trains staff and students on positive behavior management skills.
-The team includes: \$836,120.00 Yes
+The team includes: \$830,169.00 Yes

 Action # Title Description Total Funds Contributing Behavior Intervention Coordinators - provide oversight of the team, assess students, develop, implement and monitor behavior plans, provide consultation to staff and parents, and trains staff and students on positive behavior management skills.
 Behavior Analysts - assesses students, develops, implements and monitors behavior plans, provides consultation to staff and parents, and trains staff and students on positive behavior management skills.
 Behavior Intervention Specialists - implement and monitor behavior plans, provide consultation to staff and parents, and trains staff and students on positive behavior management skills.
-All S/C Note: Additionally, 4 Behavior Analysts are funded by Federal ELO in 2022-23, ESSER III LL in 2023-24 and then S/C 2024-25.
-1.23 Special Education Coordinators 1.23 (Moved to 6.3 starting in 2022-23) 1.24 ELA/ELD Lesson Design Implementation 1.24 Led by the Director Instructional Implementation along with ELA/ELD Lesson Design Coaches (ELA/ELD LDCs) and ELA/ELD Lesson Design Teachers, units of study and scope and sequence implemented on a limited basis during the 21-22 school year with full district-wide implementation in the 22-23 school year. \$1,969,126.00 Yes
+All S/C Note: Additionally, 4 Behavior Analysts are funded by ESSER III LL in 2023-24 and then S/C 2024-25.
+1.23 Moved to 6.3 starting in 22-23 1.23 (Moved to 6.3 starting in 2022-23) 1.24 ELA/ELD Lesson Design Implementation 1.24 Led by the Director Instructional Implementation along with ELA/ELD Lesson Design Coaches (ELA/ELD LDCs) and ELA/ELD Lesson Design Teachers, units of study and scope and sequence implemented on a limited basis during the 2021-22 school year with full district-wide implementation in the 2022-23 school year. \$2,242,456.00 Yes

 Action # Title Description Total Funds Contributing Professional Development (PD) for the ELA/ELD LDCs will be provided as well as PD for classroom teachers who are implementing the lessons.
 The Director Instructional Implementation will be responsible for the development of the coaching model, PD and design and oversite of the program.
-ESSER III 2022/23; and then S/C 2023/24 & ongoing = Coaches \$1,484,408 S/C = Design Teachers, Director and supplies. \$484,718 1.25 Positive Behavior Support Intervention (PBIS) Specialists 1.25 Positive Behavior Support Intervention (PBIS) Specialists work with cohorts of school sites to support districtwide implementation of this initiative with mentoring, support, training, and collaboration.
-All S/C \$467,738.00 Yes 1.26 Vice Principal for Special Education 1.26 (Move to 6.4 in 2022-23)
+ESSER III LL 2023-24, LRE Block Grant through 2027-28 & then S/C ongoing = Coaches \$1,587,728 S/C = Design Teachers, Director, clerical support and supplies. \$654,728 1.25 Positive Behavior Support Intervention (PBIS) Specialists 1.25 Positive Behavior Support Intervention (PBIS) Specialists work with cohorts of school sites to support districtwide implementation of this initiative with mentoring, support, training, and collaboration.
+All S/C \$506,780.00 Yes 1.26 Moved to 6.4 starting in 22-23 1.26 (Move to 6.4 in 2022-23)